ExxistanceDC/Tama-English-Translation/README.md

 This patch makes the game entirely playable in English, with a delightfully fitting translation thanks to wiredcrackpot.
 The following changes have been made:

-- All dialogue scenes translated
-- New English subtitle rendering for opening/ending voiceover scenes
+- Horizontal rendering for opening cutscene added + English translation
-- New translated graphics for:
-  - Title screen
-  - Options Menu
-  - Loading screen
-  - Character Select screen
-  - In-level character portraits and Pause menu
-  - Ending credits
+- Translated level intro dialogue
+- Translated ending dialogue

 ## **Screenshots**